drawveloper/qwik-app-deno-example/README.md

 There should be a way to output `.mjs` ES Modules from the qwik rollup.
 I tried fiddling with the `optimizer` in my node_modules, to no avail.
 Nothing I changed resulted in the module being outputted as esm.
 Tried the `esbuild.platform` config too.

+## After debug session with Manu from Qwik

+We found out `vite` is not allowing us to have `esm` built if we're in `ssr`: https://github.com/vitejs/vite/blob/2a9da2e3b10e3637f7ed7daa3b45cb173f40d7a3/packages/vite/src/node/build.ts#L467

+Ideally, we would be able to just select `format` outright.

+After changing this in `node_modules`, we were able to run Qwik from Deno! 🥳